aws/sagemaker-python-sdk/doc/overview.rst

     # Transform Job container instances will run in your VPC
     mxnet_vpc_transformer.transform('s3://my-bucket/batch-transform-input')

-Secure Training and Inference with Network Isolation (Internet-Free) Mode
+Secure Training with Network Isolation (Internet-Free) Mode
 -------------------------------------------------------------------------
 You can enable network isolation mode when running training and inference on Amazon SageMaker.